Sage-Bionetworks/schematic/CONTRIBUTION.md

 * After feature work is complete and before creating a PR to the develop branch in upstream
     a. ensure that code runs locally
     b. test for logical correctness locally
+    c. run `pre-commit` to style code if the hook is not installed
     c. wait for git workflow to complete (e.g. tests are run) on github

 #### 4. Pull Request and Review
 * Create a PR from `develop-<feature/fix-name>` into the develop branch of the upstream repo
 * Request a code review on the PR
 * Once code is approved merge in the develop branch.
-We recommend squashing your commits for a cleaner commit history.
+We suggest creating a merge commit for a cleaner commit history on the `develop` branch.
 * Once the actions pass on the main branch, delete the `develop-<feature/fix-name>` branch

 ### Updating readthedocs documentation